Iain mac Mhurchaidh: Revolutionary War Poet

-Iain mac Mhuirchaidh arrived in the Colony of North Carolina in 1774.
-By 1775, he had amassed enough wealth to purchase 150 acres along McLendons Creek, in what is now Moore County, North Carolina.
+Iain mac Mhuirchaidh arrived in North Carolina in 1774.
+By 1775, he had amassed enough wealth to purchase 150 acres along McLendons Creek, in what is now Moore County.

-Following his emigration, Iain mac Mhuirchaidh is believed by some scholars to have composed the Gaelic lullaby Dèan cadalan sàmhach, a chuilean a rùin ("Go to sleep peacefully, little beloved one").
+Following his emigration Iain mac Mhuirchaidh is believed by some scholars to have composed the Gaelic lullaby Dèan cadalan sàmhach, a chuilean a rùin ("Go to sleep peacefully, little beloved one").

 Marcus Tanner has called Iain mac Mhurchaidh's arrival in the New World, "a real case of bad timing", as he, "had hardly gotten himself established before he was fighting his fellow Americans."